bimbolabuari/mv-awesome-books/README.md

 # AWESOME-JS-OBJECT

-> This project is a Microverse exercise on Javascript DOM manipulation, event listener, arrow function, let and const, Javascript Object, Arrays, String interpolation, local storage.
+> This project is a Microverse exercise on Javascript DOM manipulation, event listener, arrow function, let and const, Javascript Classes, Arrays, String interpolation, local storage.

 ## Built With